kleinschmidt/votcorpora/README.md

 #>      gva13 Goldrick, Vaughn, & Murphy (2013), experiment 1 is analogous
 #>           to ‘bbg09’ but with voiced stops.
 #>
+#>      allen-miller Allen & Miller (1991), experiment 1 measured VOTs
+#>           for voiced and voiceless stops in monosyllabic words.
+#>           experiment 2 included a subset of word pairs from
+#>           experiment 1 as well as the additional manipulation
+#>           of speaking rate (fast and slow).
+#>
 #>      levari-sent Lev-Ari, S., & Peperkamp, S. (2013).
 English-French
 #>           bilinguals (English L1) read 16 sentences, 10 of which
 #>           contained one word each starting with /p/, /t/, and /k/.